ucsd-cse30-f17/pa4-public/README.md

 #### 3.2 `void count(struct BSTNode* node)`

 ### 4. Testing your functions
+It is really important to write good tests to detect errors in your code and make sure they work as expected.
+You will also need your tests to help you figure out what is wrong in the buggy implementations later for the README question.
+For this assignment, we highly recommend that you use the framework for C called CuTest to write tests.
+We provide you the following:
+cutest: This is the folder that contains all that you need to use CuTest. runtests.c: The main driver to run all tests. test.c: The file where all your tests should be in.

+You only need to modify your test.c to add more tests.
+Your test should have the signature like: void Test<Functiontested>_<TestInput>(CuTest *tc){}

+Here is the list of assert functions that CuTest provides: void CuAssert(CuTest* tc, char* message, int condition);
+void CuAssertTrue(CuTest* tc, int condition);
+void CuAssertStrEquals(CuTest* tc, char* expected, char* actual);
+void CuAssertIntEquals(CuTest* tc, int expected, int actual);
+void CuAssertPtrEquals(CuTest* tc, void* expected, void* actual);
+void CuAssertPtrNotNull(CuTest* tc, void* pointer);

+To use these assert functions, just call them by passing in tc as the first argument and the other required arguments.
+Some Note:

 ### 5. README
 #### 1. We've provided the `.o` files for ten different implementations of `bst.c`.
 9 of the 10 are incorrect implementations, and 1 is correct.
 Below are ten short descriptions of the errors, in no particular order.